Lionward/tandemtwister/README.md

 2. Inclusion of Methylation Information:
       Integrate methylation information into the analysis, providing users with additional insights into the epigenetic characteristics of the tandem repeats.

+3. Add Trio-analysis mode for better genotyping results in Trio samples.

 <!-- Acknowledgements -->